 CAUTION: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
 (They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)

 After around 10 minutes of charging, unhook the Nest Thermostat from the USB cable.
 If the thermostat has turned on while plugged in, shut it down and then turn it back on again, manually restarting the system.
 Once it has fully restarted, plug it back in to complete charging.
 After about 60 minutes of charging, unhook the Nest Thermostat and reconnect it to its base.

 You should be be ready to go and this point, but again, for more detailed instructions and information, visit Nest Support.

 If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
 If Church Services put in your Nest Thermostat, please reach out to us at 713-396-3760 or schedule an appointment online.
-If your Nest Thermostat was not installed by Church Services, please reach out to Nest Support here.

 Also, do not let this issue panic you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is truly saving money for you daily.
 When set it up properly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one problem get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.